ky489401/mlflow_demo/README.md

 Minimal example to demonstrate basic mlflow features.

-The following items are logged in the demo to demonstrate how mlflow facilitates reproducibility:
+The demo loads a dataset, trains a model, and logs the following items to mlflow for reproducibility:

 * model hyper-parameters
 * evaluation metrics